What is a permit and when do I need one

 Homeowners and contractors can also send a completed permit application by mail.
 Generally mailed permit applications take approximately one week to process.
 Permit applications that require a zoning approval or a plan review (see the timeline below) may take up to three weeks or longer.

 Single family homeowners should include a copy of their valid Minnesota Driver's License or Minnesota ID showing the property address on the permit application, and either their credit card information or a check or money order for the correct amount.
-The address on the ID must match the property address.

 Contractors can apply online for some permit types.
 See Home Improvement Permits Online